-For a discussion of the conditions precedent to the making of Advances under the DOE Loan Guarantee Agreements, see "SUMMARY OF CERTAIN FEDERAL LOAN DOCUMENTS - DOE LOAN GUARANTEE AGREEMENTS - Conditions Precedent to Advances" in APPENDIX P hereto.
-For a discussion of the DOE Events of Default, see "SUMMARY OF CERTAIN FEDERAL LOAN DOCUMENTS - DOE LOAN GUARANTEE AGREEMENTS - Events of Default" in APPENDIX P hereto.
+For a discussion of the conditions precedent to the making of Advances under the DOE Loan Guarantee Agreements, see "SUMMARY OF CERTAIN FEDERAL LOAN DOCUMENTS - DOE LOAN GUARANTEE AGREEMENTS - Conditions Precedent to Advances" in APPENDIX O hereto.
+For a discussion of the DOE Events of Default, see "SUMMARY OF CERTAIN FEDERAL LOAN DOCUMENTS - DOE LOAN GUARANTEE AGREEMENTS - Events of Default" in APPENDIX O hereto.
 In addition, for a discussion of the aggregate amount of Advances heretofore made by each Vogtle Units 3&4 Project Entity under its DOE Loan Guarantee Agreement, see "Outstanding Indebtedness of Vogtle Units 3&4 Project Entities" above.
+See, also, the sixth paragraph under "MEAG POWER - Bulk Power Supply Operations - The Vogtle Units 3&4 Projects - DOE Guaranteed Loans" herein for a discussion of certain other conditions precedent to the making of Advances under the DOE Loan Guarantee Agreements provided for in the LGA Amendments.